spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

    the value from the alternative with the higher rank takes precedence.

 .. note:: As noted in the tooltip, scenario names longer than 20 characters may become shortened in generated files.
-   This can happen for example when exporting the scenarios using the Exporter -project item.
+   This can happen for example when exporting the scenarios using the Exporter project item.
 This can lead to confusion later on if the first 20 characters of the scenario names are identical.
 Therefore it is recommended to have a unique identifier for each scenario in the first 20 characters of its name.